-IMF Executive Board Completes Fourth Review Under Policy Support Instrument for Senegal
+IMF Executive Board Completes Fourth Review Under Policy Support Instrument for Mozambique

-The PSI was approved by the Executive Board on December 3, 2010 (see Press Release No. 10/469).
-The IMF's framework for PSIs is designed for low-income countries that may not need, or want, IMF financial assistance, but still seek IMF advice, monitoring and endorsement of their policies.
-PSIs are voluntary and demand driven (see Public Information Notice No. 05/145).
+The Executive Board approved Mozambique's second three-year PSI on June 14, 2010 (see Press Release No. 10/242).
+The IMF's framework for PSIs is designed for low-income countries that may not need, or want, IMF financial assistance, but still seek IMF advice, monitoring, and endorsement of their policies (see Public Information Notice No. 05/145).

-Following the Executive Board's decision, Mr. Min Zhu, Deputy Managing Director and Acting Chair, issued the following statement:
+At the conclusion of the Executive Board discussion on Mozambique, Mr. Min Zhu, Deputy Managing Director and Acting Chair, issued the following statement:

 “Mozambique's sound policies and strong economic performance are commendable.
 Economic growth remained buoyant in 2011 and inflation was successfully contained.
 Mozambique's prospects for economic growth over the medium term are good, but short-term risks from the global environment should be properly managed.